 ASM Creator is a part of the EDA tool Synthagate for High level and Logic synthesis of digital systems.
-With the ASM Creator it is possible to draw the Algorithmic State Machine (ASM) and to build it to the connectivity list.
-An example of ASM Coder is presented in Fig. 1 (see details about this example on page “How does Synthagate work”).
+With ASM Creator it is possible to draw the Algorithmic State Machine (ASM) and build it to connectivity list.
+An example of ASM Coder is presented in Fig. 1 (see details about this example on the page “How does Synthagate works”).

 Figure 1.
 ASM of instruction Coder

 The graph of ASM (hereinafter referred to as ASM) consists of a number of interconnected vertices.
 Any ASM begins with vertex “Begin”, which is followed by a combination of conditional and operator vertices, and terminates with a vertex “End”.
 We can also use special “Comment“ vertices, which are not part of the algorithm, but can be added for explanations.
 To place a vertex, select it from the pane on the left and drag-and-drop it to the desired location.
 It will align to the grid automatically.

 To make a connection, press “Connector” button.
 The red dots will appear at the outputs of vertices which are not connected yet.
 Choose the output of the source vertex and connect it by the left button of the mouse with the input of the target vertex.
 If the input of the target vertex is already connected with the output of another vertex we can connect the source with the arc entering to the input of the target vertex (output of vertex “dmacycle” is connected with the arc between operator vertex and vertex “End”.

 Every vertex has a fixed number of available connections.
 Vertex “Begin” has only one output, while vertex “End” – only one input.
 An operator vertex has one input and one output, a conditional vertex has one input and two outputs, marked by symbols “0” and “1”.
 Each output can be connected with only one input whereas each input should be connected at least with one output.